Marketing

 From raffles to treasure hunts to a variety of games, almost everyone in the world loves challenges or simple games of chance.
 Incorporating these creates its own public relations energy for your business.

 Raffles are one of the simplest forms of games that creates intense anticipation and keeps your company name in the spotlight.
-Our local grocery store, for example, hands out cards with each purchase – more cards when you spend more – that play out, over time, the game of Monopoly.
+Our local grocery store, for example, hands out cards with each purchase – more cards when you spend more – than play out, over time, the game of Monopoly.
 Once a customer collects enough cards to cover the Monopoly board (this game is really a variation of Bingo), then that customer is offered discounts as a reward.

 You’ll notice that the reward of a discount is a way to reward a customer for buying something at your business -clearly a win-win option.